Stress Echocardiogram (Stress Echo)

 • Brand names: Auscard, Cardizem, Coras, Diltahexal, Dilzem, Vascocardol, Anpec, Cordilox, Isoptin, Vercaps, Verhexal

-IMPORTANT NOTE: Please stop the above medications UNLESS your referring doctor has told you otherwise.
+Please stop the above medications UNLESS your referring doctor has told you otherwise.
 If you are unsure, you may ask your referring doctor and then let us know.
 Please ask them and then let us know.

 Also Note: Patients are not permitted to bring visitors into the appointment room.
 This includes family, children, guardians, friends and/or carers.
 Language interpreters are permitted to accompany the patient to the appointment room.